Perfection

 The certainty of God’s Truth is that it is.
 It’s not a hope that it is Truth, but it is.
 This is the reason faith is so powerful.
 It’s based on God’s Truth, a surety that it’s a done deal.
 “These (all those named in the previous Scriptures that lived by faith) all died by way of faith, not having received the promises, but having seen them afar off.
 And they were persuaded of them and embraced them and confessed that they were strangers and pilgrims on the earth.”
 (Hebrews 11:13) They believed without a doubt what God said and died believing before His Word was fulfilled.

-The Truth of God’s Word sets up apart for Him.
+The Truth of God’s Word sets us apart for Him.
 God’s Word tells us that He has plans for us.
-These plans are good for us, for a good future and give us hope when life here on this earth gets difficult.
+These plans are good for us, for a good future and gives us hope when life here on this earth gets difficult.
 “For I know the purposes which I am purposing for you, says Jehovah; purposes of peace and not of evil, to give you a future and a hope.”
 (Jeremiah 29:11) We well know that life is constantly changing for us.
 But regardless of our situation and the circumstances we find ourselves in we have God’s Word that His plans for us are good and for a good future.
 When we believe His Word, we don’t despair.
 We cling to His promise and know that the difficult times will pass according to God’s Will for us.

 God’s plans for us is sanctification, a setting apart of a people who love God and obey God for His purposes.
 What does all that mean?
 First sanctification involves the process of becoming more like Christ.
 We are all in that process as we grow in the knowledge of God and His Word.
 We sin or see the inclination of sin in our flesh and repent surrendering to the Holy Spirit to work in us to purge that inclination out from us so that in becoming more like Christ we abhor the sin and want nothing to do with it, much like Jesus had nothing to do with sin.
 This is a work of the Holy Spirit in us.
+It emphasizes the fact that we are far from God’s perfection, but each day we are being made holy by the work of the Holy Spirit.
+And with each victory over temptation, we are becoming more like Jesus.
+“But we all, with our face having been unveiled, having beheld the glory of the Lord as in a mirror, are being changed into the same image from glory to glory, even as by the Lord Spirit.”
+(2Corinthians 3:18)

 To sum it up, Jesus prayed for us to be sanctified.
 We learned that sanctification happens through God’s Word and the Holy Spirit working in us.
 We are being perfected into the image of Christ until we see Him face to face.